 Smart Client is Thredd's user interface for managing your account on the Thredd Apex system.
-It is also called Smart Processor Thredd.
 Smart Client is installed as a desktop application and requires a VPN connection to Thredd systems in order to be able to access your account.